Charlton Keith

-Charlton Keith (born May 4, 1982) is a former American football linebacker.
+Charlton Keith (born May 4, 1982) is an American former football linebacker.
 He was signed by the Cleveland Browns as an undrafted free agent in 2006.
 He played college football at Kansas.

 Keith was also a member of Cleveland Browns, Oakland Raiders, Hamilton Tiger-Cats and New York Sentinels.

-Early years
+Early life

 Keith attended Buchtel High School in Akron, Ohio where he lettered in football and basketball.

 College career

 Keith played college football with the University of Minnesota, Minnesota West Community College and the University of Kansas.

 Professional career

 Cleveland Browns

-Undrafted in the 2006 NFL Draft, Keith signed with the Cleveland Browns on May 2 only to be released on May 5.
+Undrafted in the 2006 NFL draft, Keith signed with the Cleveland Browns on May 2 only to be released on May 5.
 He was signed to the Browns practice squad on October 25 where he spent the remainder of the 2006 season.

 Oakland Raiders

 In 2007, he was signed by the Oakland Raiders but was cut before the start of training camp.